dairyisscary/spookysoftware.dev/www/src/content/blog/where-are-the-custodians-of-the-field/index.md

 Blow identifies it, we are only "pretending" that these high-level tools are meeting those demands.
 Constraints and insulation are useful, but I think we are hiding the wrong details.

-Approachabilty has been a driving force for a good number of the efforts I'm criticizing, and I'm not criticizing approachabilty itself as a valuable goal.
+Approachability has been a driving force for a good number of the efforts I'm criticizing, and I'm not criticizing approachability itself as a valuable goal.
 Relatedly, I don't want to discount the real, ethical issue here of how we make tools and programming languages more open and inclusive because we do need to think about how to empower _all_ engineers.
 In the past, I've seen two approaches to improving inclusivity in programming language usage, neither of which I've been satisfied with.
 The first purports that inclusivity can be